Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

-I was searching for her or wanting her and she would call me immediately if she had results and things like that.
+I was searching for her or wanting her, and she would call me immediately if she had results and things like that.
 She was so very important.
-So my whole team was wonderful.
+My whole team was wonderful.

-Towards the end, after I finished the clinical trial material, they still wanted me to do follow up CT scans.
-And the amount of radiation you get from a CT scan is equivalent, at least this is what they wrote in the informed consent, equivalent to four extra years of regular radiation from being in the world.
+Towards the end, after I finished the clinical trial material, they still wanted me to do follow-up CT scans.
+The amount of radiation you get from a CT scan is equivalent — at least this is what they wrote in the informed consent — equivalent to four extra years of regular radiation from being in the world.

-Well I had ten of them.
+Well, I had ten of them.
 That was like four years of extra radiation.
-So at some point I said, “Okay, the CT scans have all been good, and I don’t want to just keep doing them because it’s in the protocol for the clinical trial.”
+At some point, I said, “Okay, the CT scans have all been good, and I don’t want to just keep doing them because it’s in the protocol for the clinical trial.”

-So I did have to advocate a bit on my end and in fact, when I go in and my doctor’s like, “Well, it’s been years now since we’ve done a CT scan, should would we do one?”
+I did have to advocate a bit on my end, and in fact, when I go in and my doctor’s like, “Well, it’s been years now since we’ve done a CT scan.
+Should would we do one?”

-So I had to say nicely but firmly that unless there’s a change in either symptoms or my CA-125 starts going up, I don’t want to do it.
-And they’ve been okay with that.
+I had to say nicely but firmly that unless there’s a change in either symptoms or my CA-125 starts going up, I don’t want to do it.
+They’ve been okay with that.

 How did you talk to your kids about the cancer?

 That’s how she wanted things to do, so I asked her to make me posters that we put up in my bedroom.
-I kept them up for five years, and everyday when I woke up I’d see, “I am strong,” “I am healthy,” “I am growing stronger every day,” “I am living a wonderful life.”
+I kept them up for five years, and every day when I woke up, I’d see, “I am strong,” “I am healthy,” “I am growing stronger every day,” [and,] “I am living a wonderful life.”

-I asked her to make me posters so that she and her friends went together and they made colorful posters for my bedroom wall, so it gave them something to do.
+I asked her to make me posters so that she and her friends went together, and they made colorful posters for my bedroom wall.
+It gave them something to do.

 But I never promised that I was not going to die.
-And him knowing what the plan was, that was his form of taking a little bit of control.
-He is a very sensitive boy and if I was crying, he would come to my room and ask, “Mom, is it the cancer or are you hurting or are you just upset?”
+Him knowing what the plan was, that was his form of taking a little bit of control.
+He is a very sensitive boy, and if I was crying, he would come to my room and ask, “Mom, is it the cancer, are you hurting, or are you just upset?”

-And I’d be like, “I’m just upset, I’m just scared you know.”
-“Okay, okay, do you want me to go get dad?”
-Very intuitive and it made him feel like he was helping me.
+I’d be like, “I’m just upset; I’m just scared.”
+“Okay, okay, do you want me to go get Dad?”
+Very intuitive, and it made him feel like he was helping me.

-She one time woke up in the middle of the night crying and I went in to see her and she said, “Mommy, who are you going to play with in heaven if I’m not there with you?”
+She one time woke up in the middle of the night crying.
+I went in to see her, and she said, “Mommy, who are you going to play with in heaven if I’m not there with you?”
 How do you answer that?

 They were apparently doing terrible things to Mommy at this place every week.

-So we had a cancer patient picnic at the infusion center and I asked if she could go see where I sit when the other patients weren’t there because patients can look scary to kids – without hair, and maybe either grimacing or something like that.
+We had a cancer patient picnic at the infusion center, and I asked if she could go see where I sit when the other patients weren’t there because patients can look scary to kids — without hair, and maybe either grimacing or something like that.

-It was amazing because her nightmares stopped after that, especially whenever Mom had to go to the hospital it wasn’t this big terrible thing any more because she just thought of that chair and getting a hot cocoa while sitting there.
-Oh okay Mom, so I’m there, she’s gonna come back from there and sleep for a while.
+It was amazing because her nightmares stopped after that, especially whenever Mom had to go to the hospital.
+It wasn’t this big terrible thing any more because she just thought of that chair and getting a hot cocoa while sitting there.
+“Oh, okay, Mom.”
+I’m there, gonna come back from there, and sleep for a while.

-I didn’t want them always remembering that I was hurting or in treatment or scared but I did have to remind them sometimes because you really have to take care of yourself so you can keep taking care of them.
+I didn’t want them always remembering that I was hurting or in treatment or scared, but I did have to remind them sometimes.
+You really have to take care of yourself so you can keep taking care of them.
 It has to be a little bit more even.

 »MORE: Parenting with cancer